General information on UNHCR Ukraine’s activities:

-- UNHCR Ukraine supported 86 communities to establish sustainable Community Centres in an effort to promote protection and durable solutions for internally displaced persons from 2015 to 2017.
+- UNHCR Ukraine supported 86 communities to establish sustainable Community Centres in an effort to promote the protection and durable solutions for internally displaced persons from 2015 to 2017.
 This report contains a review of these Community Centres and compiles good practices, lessons learned and recommendations for UNHCR’s future engagement in sustainable Community Centre programmes in Ukraine.

 Maps and Dashboards:

 UNHCR and NGO The Right to Protection (R2P)’s ‘Crossing the Line of Contact’ Monitoring Reports:

 Humanitarian-Development Nexus Activities: